viblo/pymunk/README.rst

 papers and even in a self-driving car simulation!
 See the Showcases section on the Pymunk webpage for some examples.

-2007 - 2019, Victor Blomqvist - vb@viblo.se, MIT License
+2007 - 2020, Victor Blomqvist - vb@viblo.se, MIT License

-This release is based on the latest Pymunk release (5.6.0), using Chipmunk 7.0.2 rev aef346fb8b (source included)
+This release is based on the latest Pymunk release (5.6.0), using Chipmunk 7.

 Installation